PC(USA) Mission Co-Workers Mark Hare and Jenny Bent

 The Outreach Committee is expanding support of mission workers to help address the funding crisis faced by the Presbyterian Mission Agency.
-The Presbyterian Mission Agency faces the very real possibility of not replacing four retiring mission workers and prematurely ending the service of five mission workers in 2016 and forty more in 2017.
+The Presbyterian Mission Agency faces the very real possibility of not replacing retiring mission workers and prematurely ending the service of other mission workers.

-While we continue to support the work of Mark Hare and Jenny Bent in Haiti, we are adding to our supported mission family.
+While we continue to support the work of Mark Hare and Jenny Bent in Costa Rica, we have added to our supported mission family.
 Their names are Carlton “Cobbie” and Dessa Palm, serving in the Philippines.
 They have been identified as being at-risk for being recalled because of the decreased funding.
 Some information about Cobbie and Dessa and their mission follows.

 Cobbie earned a bachelor’s degree from Eckerd College in St. Petersburg, Fla., and the Master of Divinity degree from Union Theological Seminary in New York City.
 He worked on the staff of the World Council of Churches before entering mission service.